arnoo/angelspie/README.md

    connector-name.

 #### `(monitor-connected connector-name [EDID None])`
-Returns True if monitor with connector connector-name is connected, false otherwise.
+Returns True if monitor with connector connector-name is connected, False otherwise.
    If EDID is supplied, returns True only if the monitor's EDID matches.
    To get the connector name for a monitor type `xrand` in your terminal.
    To get the EDID for a monitor use Angelspie function `(monitor-edid connector-name)`.

 #### `(monitor-height)`
-Returns the height in pixels of the current window's monitor (i.e. the one that has most of the window in it).
+Returns the height in pixels of the current window's monitor, i.e. the one that has most of the window in it.

 #### `(monitor-is-primary)`
-Returns `True` if the current window's monitor (i.e. the one that has most of the window in it) is primary, `False` otherwise.
+Returns `True` if the current window's monitor, i.e. the one that has most of the window in it, is primary, `False` otherwise.

 #### `(monitor-width)`
-Returns the width in pixels of the current window's monitor (i.e. the one that has most of the window in it).
+Returns the width in pixels of the current window's monitor, i.e. the one that has most of the window in it.

 #### `(on-class-change #*forms)`
 Runs <forms> on class changes of the current window.